 THA shall grant exceptions from the standards if the family requests and THA determines the exceptions are justified by the relationship, age, sex, health or disability of family members, or other individual circumstances.

-Circumstances may dictate a larger size than the subsidy standards permit when persons cannot share a bedroom because of an accommodation which has been requested, such as:
+Circumstances may dictate a larger size than the subsidy standards permit when persons cannot share a bedroom because of an accommodation.